routingblog/arbitration/content/docs/paga.md

 This law directly interrelates with arbitration agreements. [^shrinkingtoolbox]

+# California Fair Pay and Employer Accountability Act of 2024 (CFPEAA).

+The employment bar is working on destroying one of the few tools employees for enforcing their rights.
+Despite what its name says, this act will certainly **hurt** employees and reduce employer accountability.

 # References

 [^shrinkingtoolbox]: Tia Koonse & Minsu Longiaru.
 (2024).
 A Shrinking Toolbox: The Corporate Efforts to Eliminate PAGA and Limit California Workers’ Rights.
 UCLA Labor Center. https://www.labor.ucla.edu/wp-content/uploads/2024/01/A-Shrinking-Toolbox.pdf